Eastern quoll: Conservation

-An Australia-wide group of institutions collaborate in the Tasmanian Quoll Conservation Program to manage the breeding of eastern and spotted-tailed quolls in order to directly support wild populations within Tasmania and Eastern Quoll conservation programs across Australia.
+An Australia-wide group of institutions collaborate in the Tasmanian Quoll Conservation Program to manage the breeding of eastern and spotted-tailed quolls to directly support wild populations within Tasmania and eastern quoll conservation programs across Australia.

 Tasmania

-The eastern quoll likely became extinct on mainland Australia due to predation by introduced predators (red fox) but disease has also been implicated as a potential causative factor of decline.
+The eastern quoll likely became extinct on mainland Australia due to predation by introduced predators (red fox), but disease also has been implicated as a potential causative factor of decline.
 The lack of foxes in Tasmania likely has contributed to the survival of the species there; however, unseasonal weather events and predation by feral cats are thought to have contributed to possible recent and continuing population declines in Tasmania.
-The species is currently classified as Endangered by the IUCN.
+The species is currently classified as endangered by the IUCN.

 Mainland Australia

 The last eastern quoll specimen on the mainland was collected as roadkill in Nielsen Park, Vaucluse in Sydney on 31 January 1963, however a taxidermied specimen provided to NSW National Parks and Wildlife Service in 2016 was reported to have been collected in 1989 or 1990 in the Gloucester region of NSW, indicating the species may have survived longer than the generally accepted 1960's decade of its mainland extinction.
 The NSW National Parks and Wildlife service reported numerous unconfirmed sightings and the species was reported photographed as recently as 2013 in the Nungatta district of NSW.
 Specimens collected in 2005 and 2008 west of Melbourne, Victoria, are likely connected with a nearby wildlife sanctuary, either as direct escapees, or the descendants of escapees from that facility.